-Check each of the following items off of your list for a successful crawfish boil:
+Don’t be a couillon!
+Check each of the following items off of your list before starting your successful crawfish boil:

-Make sure to buy your crawfish live and on the day of the boil for the best-tasting crustaceans.
-You can even make it easy on yourself and purchase them directly from us!
+Make sure to buy your crawfish live right before you plan to boil for the best-tasting crustaceans.
+You can even make it easy on yourself and purchase live crawfish directly from us and ship it throughout the United States!

 Supply Enough for Guests